IAEA-NDS/PREPRO/README.md

 ### Installation

-These installation instructions have been only tested on Linux and MacOS Assuming that *git*, *GNU make*, *GNU Fortran*, *GNU gcc*, *Intel OneApi* and *Xlib* (libX11) or compatible XQuartz X.Org are installed on your system, run the following commands from your command line:
+These installation instructions have been only tested on Linux and MacOS.
+Assuming that *git*, *GNU make*, *GNU Fortran*, *GNU gcc*, *Intel OneApi* and *Xlib* (libX11) or compatible XQuartz X.Org are installed on your system, run the following commands from your command line: